 Yind(A, Z, I) = Y (A) f (A, Z) R(A, Z, I), (2)

-where the sum yield (Y (A)) the sum of all independent fission products for a given mass A, the isomeric yield ratio (R(A, Z, I)) is the the production of each isomer (I) for a given independent yield, and the the fractional independent yield (f (A, Z)) defines the yield of a particular isotope.
+where the sum yield (Y (A)) the sum of all independent fission products for a given mass A, the isomeric yield ratio (R(A, Z, I)) is the the production of each isomer (I) for a given independent yield, and the fractional independent yield (f (A, Z)) defines the yield of a particular isotope.

 The independent yield produces a cascade of decay chains leading to the cumula- tive yield, Yc(A, Z, I).
 Yc represents the production of an isotope produced over all time after all prompt and delayed emissions and decays.
 Yc is normally the quantity